 Tennessee vs. Notre Dame Women's Basketball Predictions & Picks - November 29

-Wednesday's game at Thompson-Boling Arena has the Notre Dame Fighting Irish (5-1) taking on the Tennessee Volunteers (4-2) at 5:00 PM ET on November 29.
-Our computer prediction projects a 82-75 victory for Notre Dame.

-In their last time out, the Volunteers won on Saturday 76-73 over Oklahoma.
+In their most recent game on Saturday, the Volunteers secured a 76-73 win over Oklahoma.

-Last time out, the Volunteers won on Saturday 76-73 over Oklahoma.
-The Fighting Irish's last outing on Friday ended in a 90-59 win against Ball State.
-Jasmine Powell scored a team-high 19 points for the Volunteers in the victory.
-Hannah Hidalgo scored a team-best 25 points for the Fighting Irish in the victory.
+In their last outing on Saturday, the Volunteers earned a 76-73 victory against Oklahoma.
+The Fighting Irish's last game on Friday ended in a 90-59 victory over Ball State.
+In the Volunteers' win, Jasmine Powell led the way with a team-high 19 points (adding three rebounds and one assist).
+Hannah Hidalgo totaled 25 points, five rebounds and seven assists for the Fighting Irish.

 Catch college basketball action all season long on Fubo!